AI Travel Planner LogoAI PlannerBack

 6:30 PM

-Enjoy an early, casual family dinner at the Georgetown Waterfront.
+Enjoy an early, casual family dinner at a restaurant in the Penn Quarter area, which has several kid-friendly options.

 Find more details